 3. Suboxone or Naxalone Treatment (Buprenorphine)

-Suboxone really does eliminate opiate withdrawal symptoms - almost instantly, but it comes at a price.
-Suboxone therapy can work well for the “right” person.
+Suboxone really does eliminate opiate withdrawal symptoms almost instantly but it comes with a price you must pay.
+Suboxone therapy can work very good for the “right” person.
 If you’ve eliminated your drug supplier, are disciplined and committed, or have someone watching you take it everyday, this can be a miracle drug!
-However, it has been used as a crutch in many instances.
-Some that are prescribed Suboxone abuse it by utilizing it to keep them from experiencing withdrawal symptoms when their supply runs out, instead of taking it properly to eliminate their addiction.

 Buprenorphine is the active ingredient in Suboxone and Naxalone.
 Buprenorphine has a stronger affinity to your brains opiate receptors than ALL other opiates.

 Depending on the rehab for opiate addiction and your situation, this could be exactly what you need.
 In-patient rehab is done in a residential setting, with the addict staying right at the facility, instead of travelling to clinics for appointments.
 This is a great option for users that require extensive emotional or physical support.
 It’s one way to opioid detox treatment success